mrakgr/Trading-Journal/journal_2025.md

 It's just that I'd want to avoid doing that now in order to rest.
 The market will be there in the future.

 9:35am.
 Let me read that succubuss gb novel on FuckNovelpia.

+11:20am.
+I really should play games a little, at least for a few hours a day to properly unwind.
+When I am reading novels or manga, I am always thinking about work.

+I should try System Shock and resume Ghostrunner.
+I keep saying that I would, but never get around to that.